mosesziregbe/Supermarket-Customer-Churn-Analysis/README.md

 #### Branch Performance Insights
 - Notably, while Dallas has the highest total revenue, it also experiences a higher churn rate in certain categories.

+### Customer Churn Analysis Page

+#### Customer Demographics:
+-**Total Customers:** 10K
+-**Average Customer Age:** 39 years
+-**Average Credit Score:** 651
+-**Customers with Credit Card:** 71%

+#### Gender Distribution of Churned Customers:
+Female customers show higher churn (55.9%) compared to males (44.1%)

+#### Credit Card Impact on Customer Churn:
+More churned customers have a credit card (1,424) compared to those without (613)

+#### Age Segments Contributing Most to Revenue:
+- Mid Career (35-44) and Early Career (25-34) segments contribute the most
+- Senior (65 & Above) segment contributes the least

+#### Age Segments with Highest Customer Churn Rates:
+- Late Career (55-64) has the highest churn rate at 49.83%
+- Experienced Professional (45-54) follows at 48.15%
+- Churn rate drops significantly for the Senior segment (65 and above)

+#### Product Categories Generating Most Revenue from Churned Customers:
+- Sports and Travel and Electronic Accessories categories lead
+- Food and Beverages category generates the least revenue from churned customers

+#### Customer Activity Status and Churn Across Membership Types:
+- The distribution of customers across activity and churn status is similar for both Normal and Member types

 ## Insights and Recommendations